stanford-policylab/opp/py/data_readme_template.md

   the entire city occasionally
 - officer_id is coalesced officer_id and officer_id2, the former being 90% null
   and the latter 50% null in the dataset
+- Outcomes are based on raw column result, which is passed through
+- search_conducted and search_basis are derived from the raw column search, which is passed through
+- 2012 has suspiciously little data

 ## Aurora, CO
 **Data notes**:
 - Data is deduplicated on raw columns Ticket Date, Ticket Time, Ticket Location, First Name, Last Name, sex, and Date of Birth, reducing the number of records by ~1.0%
+- subject_race was based on Race and Ethnicity in the raw data, which are passed through

+16
 ## Denver, CO
 **Data notes**:
 - MASTER_INCIDENT_NUMBER has many duplicates, but it's unclear what it